 If you take a stroll through Hoi An Ancient Town, almost every other shop is a tailor shop.
 Getting custom made clothing is a huge draw for tourists!
-My boyfriend wanted to get a leather duffel and I was thinking of getting bridesmaids dresses.
-However, we ended up getting neither as we realized tailoring in Hoi An is not all that it’s hyped to be.
+However, I didn’t end up getting anything as I realized tailoring in Hoi An is not all that it’s hyped to be.
 Here are some reasons why I did not get any tailoring in Hoi An.

 Depending on how many days you visit Hoi An, you might not even have enough time!
 Your first task when you arrive in Hoi An will have to be selecting and visiting a tailor shop.
 Then you’ll have to go back twice to complete the fitting and tailoring.
 There are so many things to do in Hoi An (read my travel guide to get started), I didn’t want my time taken up by visits.

 #2 Too Much Selection

 You have your big names in Hoi An: Bebe, Yaly, Kimmy.
 But there are over 300 listings on Tripadvisor (not to mention there’s for sure lots of fake reviews)!
 There were just too many shops and it was very difficult to decide which vendor to go with even after doing lots of research online.
 For me, I always like knowing I picked the best choice.
 Since there was no way to research all the tailors, I felt apprehensive about picking a shop off the streets.

 If you are looking to get a 3 piece men’s suit, I would say it might still be worthwhile to get it done in Hoi An.
 However for women, only very corporate office require a full suit so most ladies will choose to get casual clothing made.
 A suit should fit you exactly and that’s why it’s so important to have it tailored.
 But most casual clothing have lots of give.
 I can usually find lots of cotton dresses I like off the rack in retail stores at home.
 Therefore, I didn’t really have a particular style that required a casual dress to be custom made and tailored.